vda-lab/data-management/pages/nosql/relational-data.md

 folder: nosql
 ---

+Here's an extreme example of impedance mismatch.
 Imagine you have a social graph and the data is stored in a relational database.
 People have names, and know other people.
 Every "know" is reciprocal (so if I know you then you know me too).

 ![friends]({{ site.baseurl }}/assets/friends-relational.png)